-- 9. Participants must assume responsibility for their own electrical needs on the day of the event and bring their own extension cords or other items. - 10.
-Participants must email BESTMedicine@csuohio.edu, if their project needs to be close to an electrical outlet a week before the event takes place.
+- 9. Participants must assume responsibility of their own electrical needs on the day of the event and bring their own extension cords or other items. - 10.
+Participants must email BESTMedicine@csuohio.edu, if their project needs to be close to an electrical outlet, by April 16th, 2024.